schmendrik/OrgClockTray/README.md

 ## Screenshots

-Icon displayed when the clock is running:
+**Icon displayed when the clock is running:**

 ![Icon displayed when the clock's running](https://github.com/schmendrik/OrgClockTray/blob/master/Resources/Screenshot2.png "Active clock")

+Since the space within a 16x16 pixel icon is relatively limited, the total time is converted to hours, which is displayed as a decimal number.
+Double and triple-digit numbers are displayed as an integer.

-Icon displayed when idle:
+**Icon displayed when idle:**

 ![Icon displayed when idle](https://github.com/schmendrik/OrgClockTray/blob/master/Resources/Screenshot1.png "No active clock")

 ## Getting Started

-1. In order for OrgClockTray to know your clock time, you need to add this to your emacs' init file:
+1. In order for OrgClockTray to know your clock time, you need to add the following code to your emacs' init file:

         (defun current-clock-time-to-file ()
           (interactive)